cj-mills/cjm-substrate-hf-utils/README.md

     Returns the local snapshot directory; subsequent `from_pretrained` calls with the same `cache_dir` + `local_files_only=True` hit the populated cache.

+    Adoption: the per-file tqdm callback is real progress but NOT a reliable stall-detector floor on its own (it can be sparse / silent on one large file).
+    Wrap BOTH this call and the subsequent `from_pretrained` in a single `with self.heartbeat(...)` block so the substrate always sees the tuple advance.
     """
 ```